aracelym210/gitbook-tech-notes/python-oop.md

 > **Note:** _Objects_ and _classes_ are related, but not the same.
 An _object_ is a representation or instance of a class, while a _class_ is a abstract blueprint or pattern for the methods and attributes of an object.

 ### Methods
-- _Method_ appears to be the term used when referring to a function that is part of a class.
+- _Method_ is the term used to reference function definition within a Class.

+### Attributes
+- _Attributes_ should be defined within a Class by assignment
+- When referring to an attribute within a Class, use the syntax `self.attribute`

 # Writing a class
 ## `self` argument in class methods